Jasonium/DataCleaningProject/Codebook.md

   - Standard deviation in time domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
 *  TimeBodyGyroscopeJerkMagnitudeMean
   - Mean in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
-  - in radians per second, normalized to be in the interval [-1,1].
 *  TimeBodyGyroscopeJerkMagnitudeStandardDev
   - Standard deviation in time domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
-  - in radians per second, normalized to be in the interval [-1,1].
 *  FreqBodyAccelerometerMeanX
   - Mean in frequency domain of body acceleration signals obtained from accelerometer in the X direction.
 *  FreqBodyAccelerometerMeanY